oxford-arc/arc-software-guide/docs/source/apps/arc_vscode.rst

 .. warning::
   Please do not use the **Remote SSH** feature of VS Code to connect to the ARC/HTC login nodes for interactive work.
-This puts unecessary resource load on machines which are not configured for such workloads.
+This puts unecessary resource load on machines which are not configured for such workloads so will slow down your processing considerably.

 **Creating a VS Code tunnel**